RaheelDev1/Sales-Lead-Tracker/README.md

 # Sales Lead Management & Tracking System
 For Dowling Property, Kilcullen

-This is a simple CRUD application to manage and track sales leads.
+This is a simple CRUD (Create, Read, Update, Delete) application to manage and track sales leads for Dowling Property.

+---

 ## Tech Stack
 - Node.js